frsantosp/DeepFairRank/README.md

-# Mitigating Perception of Bias in Peer-Review Recommendation
+# A Multi-Objective Framework for Fair Top-k Node Ranking in Networks
-This repository provides a reference implementation of the experiment result related to "Mitigating Perception of Bias in Peer-Review Recommendation" paper.
+This repository provides a reference implementation of the experiment result related to "A Multi-Objective Framework for Fair Top-k Node Ranking in Networks" paper.

 python packages requriments:
 ```shell-script